rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

 ## PIP (Python Installation Packager)

-As of Python 2.7.9 and Python 3.4.x, python.org installers for OS X install pip as well.
-Activestate.com and download ActivePython.
+As of Python 2.7.9 and Python 3.4.x, python.org installers for OS X install pip as well from Activestate.com and download ActivePython.
-It's a simple install that gives you Python and pip.
+It's a simple install that gives you both Python and pip.

 According to https://www.python.org/download/mac/tcltk/,
 download from